Windsor Tower

 The Windsor Tower (Torre Windsor) was an office building in the financial center of Madrid, Spain.
-Built in 1979, it was 106 m high and had 32 floors of which 29 were above ground level and 3 below, thus ranking it as the eighth tallest building in Madrid (and 23rd in Spain).
-The building was gutted by a huge fire on February 12, 2005, and partially collapsed; it has since been demolished.
+Built in 1979, it was 106 m high and had 32 floors of which 29 were above ground level and 3 below.
+The building was gutted by a huge fire on 12 February 2005 and partially collapsed.
+At the time of the fire, it was the eighth tallest building in Madrid.
+It has since been demolished.